-Thanks to declining mortality (and hence rising life expectancy), more and more people reach an age where declining physical and mental health causes them to become dependent on the help of others.
-Most of the social care needed is currently provided by relatives, spouses and children in particular, most of them women.
-Only few Member States provide comprehensive social protection against the risk of losing one’s ability to live autonomously.
+With rising life expectancy, more people now reach an age where declining physical and mental health make them dependent on help from others.
+Most of this social care is currently provided by relatives, spouses and children in particular, mostly women.

-The EU promotes the cooperation among Member States in this area through the open method of coordination which focuses in particular on closing the gap between the need for long-term care and its supply by exploring in particular how the loss of autonomy can be prevented and how the capacity of older people to live independently can be preserved or restored.
+The EU promotes cooperation between EU countries in this field - through the open method of coordination - in particular on closing the gap between the supply and demand for long-term care by exploring how to extend or restore older people's autonomy and capacity to live independently.